 Provides at-risk children with friendship, guidance, and fun by uniting them with a caring adult mentor – their Big Brother or Big Sister.

 Boy Scouts of America, Sequoyah Council - Youth Development Program: $18,304

 Teaches participants life-long skills and values so they can become responsible, caring, and productive adults as a result of the Scouting comprehensive methodology.

-Girl Scout Council of the Southern Appalachians - Girl Scout Leadership Experience Program: $21,750
+Girl Scout Council of the Southern Appalachians - Leadership Experience Program: $18,304

 Provides a leadership model specifically designed to help girls develop 21st century leadership skills they need to be successful.

-Provides after school and summer care for girls ages 4-19, enhancing their educational, emotional, occupational, and physical development.
+Provides facility based and outreach programs after school, after hours, off site and during the summer for girls ages 4-19 that enhance their educational, occupational, and physical development.

 Provides clinical services for at-risk students with academic, social, and/or behavioral problems; helps schools maintain safe, disciplined learning environments; and provides consultation for teachers and collaboration with counselors.

-Kingsport Child Development Center - Childcare and Pre-School Program: $131,232
+Kingsport Child Development Center - Sliding Fee Scale/Income-Based Childcare Program: $122,342

 Enhances the physical, emotional, social, and cognitive growth of individuals with special needs through both mounted and unmounted equine-assisted activities and therapies.